19 Must-Have Tools To Begin Your CRO Journey

 When do you need CRO tools?

-A website is a home to many actions.
+A website is home to many actions.
 Button clicks, form fills, purchases, and many more events collectively constitute engagement and conversions.
 Experience managers tend to look at these actions from both macro (site-wide) and micro (visitor level) lenses to understand their visitors and map their business’s overall conversion rate.
 A CRO tool helps them in analyzing and optimizing the conversion rate.

 But there’s a problem.

-Even though experience managers make sure to take every bit of information into account to analyze their business performance, many often don’t use the right conversion rate optimization tools, leaving room for flaws and glitches to breed.
+Even though experienced managers make sure to take every bit of information into account to analyze their business performance, many often don’t use the right conversion rate optimization tools, leaving room for flaws and glitches to breed.
 To avoid such hiccups, we’ve created a list of highly recommended CRO tools based on each conversion rate optimization stage to effectively enhance your website and business’s performance.

-Before you add any CRO tool to your arsenal, evaluate whether you can build them yourself or buy after going through the following carefully.
+Before you add any CRO tool to your arsenal, evaluate whether you can build them yourself or buy them after going through the following carefully.

 How to choose the right CRO tools?

 Since you’re engaging with visitor data at each stage, it’s essential to ensure that your data collection tools must be GDPR compliant.